Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

-The following two examples illustrate two distinct possibilities within the critical regime.
+The next two examples separate two different possibilities within the critical regime.
 The first shows that critical values may occur without blow-up of the pushforward density.
-The second shows that, when a singular profile does appear, it need not be of power type.
+The second shows that, when a singular profile does occur, it need not be of power type.